How do I add, change, and remove relationships between objectives and key results (OKRs)?

 The following sections explain the ways in which you can manage OKR relationships.

-Changing the parent for a key result
+Changing the parent objective for a key result

 To create or remove a parent-child relationship between an objective and a key result, you create a new key result in the objective or delete the key result.
 However, you can also change a key result's parent to another objective.